Leave and termination of employment

 B. 10-year guarantee

-C. 60% survivorship
+C. 60% survivor pension

-D. 5-year guarantee and 60% survivorship
+D. 5-year guarantee and 60% survivor pension

-E. 10-year guarantee and 60% survivorship
+E. 10-year guarantee and 60% survivor pension